nonstrict-hq/nonstrict.eu-website/recordkit/index.md

     link: https://foo.com
   - icon: 🚀
     title: Take a head start
-    details: Add screenrecording to your app in no time and focus on the added value of your product.
+    details: Add screen recording to your app in no time and focus on the added value of your product.
     linkText: What the SDK solves
     link: https://foo.com
   - icon: ⚡️